 We hope that all visitors would respect the country code.
 To visit & enjoy, but not make adjustments and certainly not leave anything behind, even if you think it may give you good luck.

-Parking is very limited in the Glen it is recommended you either park in Uig and walk into the Glen (30min) or book a seat on the shuttle bus.
-During the summer months the local bus company Go Skye provide a shuttle bus service from Portree to the Glen.
+Parking is very limited in the Glen, it is strongly recommended you park in Uig and walk into the Glen (30min).